More Than Skin Deep – skin symptoms associated with hypothyroidism

 DISCLAIMER (August 26, 2022): The information in this post should in no way be taken as a recommendation to self-diagnose, self-interpret skin symptoms or diagnostic tests, or self-treat any suspected disorder.
 It is essential that people who suspect they may have symptoms of any condition consult with their doctor, as only a medical doctor can diagnose and treat.

-NOTE: This article also contains aspects of my personal story which are clearly marked.
+NOTE: This article also contains aspects of my personal story, which is why it is categorized as A Dietitian’s Journey.
 My personal experience is not objective data.
 The pictures are provided only so that people can better understand what some skin symptoms of hypothyroidism may look like.
 Many more pictures are available in clinical online.

 As outlined in the article Symptoms of Hypothyroidism Mistakenly Blamed on Aging, people think it is normal for ‘older adults’ to have body aches, joint pain, fatigue, to feel chilled when others do not, experience constipation, hair loss, be forgetful, or to experience depression.
 However, these are NOT typical signs of aging but ARE common symptoms of hypothyroidism.